Skip to Content

 This is an amazing dining experience and has some of the best sushi in Disney World.

 However, Takumi-Tei should probably be seen in the same category as Victoria and Albert’s as it offers the same level of dining experience.
-Know that going in and you will most likely have an amazing dining experience.
+Know that going in you will most likely have an amazing dining experience.

 Kabuki Cafe Epcot